 How to determine the risk acceptance criteria?

-The risk acceptance criteria are stated in the product safety standard(s) applicable to the medical device.
-The compliance with such standards is considered as an indication of risk acceptance for the particular hazard(s) presented in the medical device.
+The risk acceptance criteria are stated in the product safety standards applicable to the medical device.
+The medical device compliance with such standards is considered as an indication of risk acceptance for the particular presented hazard(s).
 When identifying relevant product safety standards, the harmonised standards should be sought first, and if there is none available, then other national or international recognised standards or publications should be considered.

 Except referring to standards, manufacturers can establish the acceptable risk levels by comparing the risk posed by the examined medical device with the state-of-the-art.
 State-of-the-art refers to “what is currently and generally accepted as good practice”.
 In such cases, the risk of the medical device must be less than or equal to the state-of-the-art to be defined as acceptable.
 To determine the-state-of-the-art, a couple of ways can be used:

 - Review on the current literature – The aim is to find relevant published scientific papers on the same or similar devices.
 Criteria such as sound inclusion and exclusion are very important as they may be subjected to inspection later on.

 - Evaluation of relevant field data – It is applicable only in cases when the medical device is a new iteration of an existing approved device produced by the same manufacturer.